cham11ng/ts-package-starter/README.md

 Logged in as <Your GitHub username> on https://npm.pkg.github.com/.
 ```

-3. That's it. :tada: You can now fetch packages from GitHub Registry.
+3. :tada: You can now fetch packages from GitHub Registry.

 ## Usage